World and Nation

 2

-Karen Main about 11 years ago
+Karen Main over 11 years ago

 This mass immigration from Poland is devastating to our country.
 Shame on our Politician's namely Tony Blair.
 How dare he change the face of our country forever.
 Lets hope our present Government will put a stop to the onward march of Romanians and Bulgarians.
 God help us all!!